jr-grenoble/jrb-gmail-thread/README.md

 This is a toggle, i.e. when you press your bookmark a second time, ordering is inverted.
 Note that you only need to click on the bookmark once in your gmail window.
 All subsequent threads will be ordered the same.

 It only relies on CSS to do the job, using display flex and flex-direction to do the job.
+The surrounding javascript is only there to change the CSS on the page and act as a toggle.
+In case gmail changes DOM, the script must be adapted.